Fer-Jg/TownyAdvanced-Spanish/Configuring-Metadata-in-Towns-and-Townblocks.md

     // Check if the townblock has metadata matching they key. if (townBlock.hasMeta(idf.getKey())) {
         // Get the generic data field from the townblock.
+        // In later versions, this process can be simplified via TownyObject#getMeta(key, IntegerDataField.class)
+        // which will fetch the data field matching the key as an IntegerDataField.
         CustomDataField cdf = townBlock.getMeta(idf.getKey());
         // Make sure that the datafield is an integer data field which is what 'idf' is. if (cdf instanceof IntegerDataField) {